-M.S. in Maritime Management (MM), Online and On Campus
+M.S. in Maritime Management (also known as the Master's & Commander program), Online and On Campus

 Candidates will complete our online Master of Science in Maritime Management program while simultaneously spending two years on campus enrolled in our undergraduate Small Vessel Operations (SVO) program.
 Completing the SVO program provides students with the opportunity, if qualified, to sit for the U.S. Coast Guard Mate Less Than 200 Gross Tons, Near Coastal or Inland license, depending on the type of sea service the student accrues.